Reports On The Death Of Retail Real Estate Have Been Grossly Exaggerated

 The company said it booked $220 million of restructuring charges associated with store closings and a voluntary early retirement program during the quarter...

-I warned investors and prospective investors that WPG could take a hit if JCP’s Q1-17 earnings weren’t good, well here’s what happened to WPG on Friday:
+I warned investors and prospective investors that WPG could take a hit if JCP's Q1-17 earnings weren't good.
+Well, here's what happened to WPG on Friday:

-I certainly don’t have the crystal ball, and I’m not in any position to call the bottom when it comes to retail.
-However, I do have a “secret sauce” when it comes to Retail REITs, and her name is Lauren Thomas.
+I certainly don't have a crystal ball, and I'm not in any position to call the bottom when it comes to retail.
+However, I do have a "secret sauce" when it comes to Retail REITs, and her name is Lauren Thomas.

-Yes, my daughter covers retail stocks at CNBC and this week she will be working feverishly as she reports on the discount retailers, such as Target (TGT), Wal-Mart (WMT), Home Depot (HD), TJ Maxx (TJX), Foot Locker (NYSE:FL), and Urban Outfitters (NASDAQ:URBN).
+Yes, my daughter covers retail stocks at CNBC, and this week she will be working feverishly as she reports on the discount retailers, such as Target (NYSE:TGT), Wal-Mart (NYSE:WMT), Home Depot (NYSE:HD), TJ Maxx (NYSE:TJX), Foot Locker (NYSE:FL), and Urban Outfitters (NASDAQ:URBN).

-For the same reasons that I “predicted” the pullback with WPG on Friday, I believe that KIM and BRX will have a good week.
+For the same reasons that I "predicted" the pullback with WPG on Friday, I believe KIM and BRX will have a good week.
 If the discount chains perform well this week, as expected by most analysts, KIM and BRX (as well as the peers) could see a rebound.
-Remember that I have a STRONG BUY on these two Shopping Center REITs, and they don’t own any department stores…
+Remember that I have a STRONG BUY on these two Shopping Center REITs, and they don’t own any department stores.

 Perception Vs. Reality

-While Mr. Market is still somewhat confused with KIM’s business model (that all retail REITs are the same), the reality is that there is a limited impact of 2017 store closures for KIM.
+While Mr. Market is still somewhat confused with KIM's business model (that all retail REITs are the same), the reality is that there is a limited impact of 2017 store closures for the company.

-KIM is not WPG or Seritage (SRG) – both are Mall REITs with outsized exposure to the problem department store chains.
-KIM is a well-diversified shopping center landlord that has a geographically diverse and highly concentrated portfolio (large majority in major metro markets).
+KIM is not WPG or Seritage (NYSE:SRG) - both of those are Mall REITs with outsized exposure to the problem department store chains.
+KIM is a well-diversified shopping center landlord that has a geographically diverse and highly concentrated portfolio (the large majority in major metro markets).

-Unlike the Mall REITs, KIM’s portfolio has NO DEPARTMENT STORES, instead the company invests in properties with a majority of internet resistant tenants.
+Unlike the Mall REITs, KIM's portfolio has no department stores.
+Instead, the company invests in properties with a majority of internet-resistant tenants.
 As noted, many of the tenants below report earning this week - only 15 tenants with an ABR exposure greater than 1.0%:

-Diversification the simplest and cheapest margin of safety, and KIM has one of the most diverse platforms in the REIT sector.
+Diversification is the simplest and cheapest margin of safety, and KIM has one of the most diverse platforms in the REIT sector.

-So while Mr. Market continues to hammer away at KIM shares, the reality is that the company is one of the most reliable and stable REITs in the retail sector, with a growing number of necessity-based goods and services.
+So while Mr. Market continues to hammer away at KIM shares, the reality is that the company is one of the most reliable and stable REITs in the retail sector with a growing number of necessity-based goods and services.

-According to Kevin Hoffman, president of online at Home Depot, “over 40 percent of all online orders leverage (our) physical stores.”
-The omni-channel is an incredibly important element and according to Kohl’s CEO, Kevin Mansell, more than 20% of the time, its buy online, pick up in store” shoppers mane additional purchases.
+According to Kevin Hoffman, president of online at Home Depot, "over 40 percent of all online orders leverage (our) physical stores".
+The omni-channel is an incredibly important element, and according to Kohl's CEO, Kevin Mansell, more than 20% of the time its "buy online, pick up in store" shoppers make additional purchases.

 The reality is that many retailers are growing their store count...

-The reality is that the demand for retail space outweighs supply…
+... the demand for retail space outweighs supply...

-The reality is that low supply is driving KIM’s ABR…
+... and low supply is driving KIM's ABR.

 The Case for Kimco

-While there are other shopping center REITs that focus on grocery-anchored assets (i.e. Regency Centers (NYSE:REG) and Weingarten Realty (NYSE:WRI)), BRX’s differentiated platform is based upon its wide footprint of 512 grocery-anchored centers that span coast to coast.
+While there are other shopping center REITs that focus on grocery-anchored assets (i.e., Regency Centers (NYSE:REG) and Weingarten Realty (NYSE:WRI)), BRX's differentiated platform is based upon its wide footprint of 512 grocery-anchored centers that span from coast to coast.
 This portfolio, with gross leasable square footage of 86 million square feet, makes Brixmor one of the largest "pure play" wholly owned grocery-anchored platform in the U.S.

-BRX is based in New York City, and the company has three strategically-based operating areas.
-These regional offices service leasing and property management functions that provide the REIT’s customers with enhanced services.
-Brixmor is a landlord for over 5,600 national, regional, and local tenants.
+BRX is based in New York City, and the company has three strategically based operating areas.
+These regional offices service leasing and property management functions that provide the REIT's customers with enhanced services.
+BRX is a landlord for over 5,600 national, regional, and local tenants.

-Brixmor's average shopping center is around 168,000 square feet with average base rent per square foot of $15.23.
+The REIT's average shopping center is around 168,000 square feet with average base rent per square foot of $15.23.

-In Q1-17 BRX’s same-site NOI growth was positive 2.2%, driven by minimum rent increases of 150 basis points and improved credit loss of 130 basis points, offset by lower recoveries of 80 basis points.
+In Q1-17, BRX's same-site NOI growth was positive 2.2%, driven by minimum rent increases of 150 basis points and improved credit loss of 130 basis points, offset by lower recoveries of 80 basis points.

 Same-site NOI growth includes ten basis points from redevelopments.
-In addition, there was no impact on first quarter same-site growth from the Sport Authority bankruptcy (KIM had previously reserved the TSA rents in the first quarter 2016).
+In addition, there was no impact on first-quarter same-site growth from the Sports Authority bankruptcy (KIM had previously reserved the TSA rents in the first quarter of 2016).

-KIM’s operating portfolio continues to perform very well.
-U.S. occupancy is a healthy 95.3% with anchor occupancy steady at 97.3% and small shop occupancy at 89.6%.
-U.S. occupancy is down ten basis points from year-end.
+KIM's operating portfolio continues to perform very well.
+U.S. occupancy is a healthy 95.3%, with anchor occupancy steady at 97.3% and small shop occupancy at 89.6%.
+U.S. occupancy is down ten basis points from year end.

-First quarter occupancy was impacted by approximately 70 basis points relating to the remaining Sports Authority vacancies.
+First-quarter occupancy was impacted by approximately 70 basis points relating to the remaining Sports Authority vacancies.
 KIM has leased a total of 14 former TSA boxes and has LOIs or active prospects on 11 of the remaining TSA boxes.

-KIM had a strong first quarter of operating and financial results.
-NAREIT FFO per share was $0.37 for the first quarter 2017 compared to NAREIT FFO per share for the first quarter 2016 of $0.38, which included $0.01 per share from the company’s preferred equity profit participation.
+The company had a strong first quarter of operating and financial results.
+NAREIT FFO per share was $0.37 for the first quarter 2017 compared to NAREIT FFO per share for the first quarter 2016 of $0.38, which included $0.01 per share from the company's preferred equity profit participation.

-KIM reaffirmed the FFO per share guidance range of $1.50 to $1.54.
-As you can see below, I used KIM’s mid-point 2017 FFO guidance and analyst’s estimates to forecast the growth for KIM and the peers:
+The REIT reaffirmed the FFO per share guidance range of $1.50-1.54.
+As you can see below, I used KIM's mid-point 2017 FFO guidance and analysts' estimates to forecast growth for the company and its peers:

 Note: I ranked all of these REITs based on their FFO growth and valuation.
 I consider BRX the best overall BUY (based on valuation).
-KIM is a close #1, because of the balance sheet….
+KIM is a close #1 because of its balance sheet.

 A Fortress Balance Sheet (and Possible Credit Upgrade)

-As I explained in a recent article, “it appears that Kimco could become an “A rated” REIT during the next year or two.
-KIM has similar ratings with Moody’s and Fitch.”
+As I explained in a recent article, "it appears that Kimco could become an 'A' rated REIT during the next year or two.
+KIM has similar ratings with Moody's and Fitch".

-The company continues efforts to enhance the balance sheet, recently the company completed a new $2.25 billion revolving credit facility with borrowings priced at LIBOR plus 87.5 basis points.
-This new 5-year facility with a final maturity date in 2022, replaces the $1.75 billion revolving credit facility which was priced at LIBOR plus 92.5 basis points.
+The company continues efforts to enhance the balance sheet.
+Recently, it completed a new $2.25 billion revolving credit facility with borrowings priced at LIBOR plus 87.5 basis points.
+This new 5-year facility with a final maturity date in 2022 replaces the $1.75 billion revolving credit facility which was priced at LIBOR plus 92.5 basis points.

 KIM also recently issued a $400 million ten-year unsecured bond at a coupon of 3.8%.
 Proceeds from this instrument were used to repay the maturing 2017 mortgage debt with a weighted average interest rate of 5.71%.
-KIM’s weighted average debt maturity profile now stands at almost nine years, one of the longest in the REIT industry.
+The company's weighted average debt maturity profile now stands at almost nine years, one of the longest in the REIT industry.

-KIM finished 2016 with consolidated net debt to recurring EBITDA of 5.9x.
-As part of the 2020 vision, KIM is targeting a range of 5x to 5.5x, as the company continues to pursue an unsecured debt ratings upgrade.
+KIM finished 2016 with consolidated net debt-to-recurring EBITDA of 5.9x.
+As part of the 2020 vision, it is targeting a range of 5x-5.5x, as the company continues to pursue an unsecured debt ratings upgrade.

 The STRONG BUY Is Warranted

-In an article last week, Jussi Askola recommended Spirit Realty (SRC) as a STRONG BUY, based on a price flop that was precipitated by a poor earnings report (the company lowered guidance).
-SRC’s CEO was then terminated, and investors are still trying to determine whether SRC is a smart trade.
-I took the “high road” immediately when I smelled the smoke (I knew it was fire burning), and went to a SELL.
+In an article last week, Jussi Askola recommended Spirit Realty (NYSE:SRC) as a STRONG BUY, based on a price flop that was precipitated by a poor earnings report (the company lowered guidance).
+SRC's CEO was then terminated, and investors are still trying to determine whether the stock is a smart trade.
+I took the "high road" immediately when I smelled the smoke (I knew it was fire burning) and went to a SELL.

-Jussi explains his STRONG BUY rationale,
+Jussi explains his STRONG BUY rationale:

 Before the sell-off, I considered the REIT to be a BUY given its already low valuation at 10.5 times FFO and 8% yield, and now it is even cheaper at 8.6 times FFO and a close to 11% dividend yield.
 I consider the recent market reaction to be very excessive, and in this sense, I believe that Spirit is becoming a STRONG BUY.

-Hmmm….the dividend yield seems enticing (9.73%)…but isn’t this a “sucker yield” now?
+Hmmm... the dividend yield seems enticing (9.73%), but isn't this a "sucker yield" now?

-SRC has recovered some since the earnings results, but there is still a good chance that SRC will cut the dividend.
-In my opinion, it’s way too risky to jump on the train with a STRONG BUY.
-A dividend cut may lead to price erosion, and there is just way too much uncertainty surrounding the “Most Unpredictable Net Lease REIT”.
+SRC has recovered some since the earnings results, but there is still a good chance the company will cut the dividend.
+In my opinion, it's way too risky to jump on the train with a STRONG BUY.
+A dividend cut may lead to price erosion, and there is just way too much uncertainty surrounding the "Most Unpredictable Net Lease REIT".

-Nobody likes unpredictability, and one of the reasons that I have upgraded KIM to a STRONG BUY is because of the PREDICTABILITY.
-I certainly don’t fear a dividend cut and I believe that there are catalysts to support the price recovery…hopefully this week!
+Nobody likes unpredictability, and one of the reasons I have upgraded KIM to a STRONG BUY is because of its PREDICTABILITY.
+I certainly don't fear a dividend cut, and I believe there are catalysts to support the price recovery... hopefully this week!

-Here’s how KIM’s dividend yield compares with the peer group:
+Here's how KIM's dividend yield compares with that of its peer group:

 Note: I included WPG in the mix (the company owns malls and shopping centers).
-I have a SELL on WPG and WHLR.
-Now let’s compare KIM’s Payout Ratio:
+I have a SELL on WPG and Wheeler Real Estate Investment Trust (NASDAQ:WHLR).
+Now let's compare KIM's payout ratio:

-Now let’s compare the P/FFO vs. the peers:
+Now let's compare the P/FFO versus that of the peers:

 As noted, BRX is cheaper, but KIM's balance sheet is much stronger.
 KIM also has an excellent dividend growth history since the end of the recession:

-The Bottom Line: I am reiterating my STRONG BUY recommendation on KIM shares.
-While the market has painted KIM as a broad brush retail REIT, the reality is that KIM is a more tactical shopping center REIT focused on internet resistant tenants.
-We’ll see what happens this week….
+I am reiterating my STRONG BUY recommendation on KIM shares.
+While the market has painted it as a broad brush retail REIT, the reality is that KIM is a more tactical shopping center REIT focused on internet-resistant tenants.
+We'll see what happens this week.

 Source: The title for the article is credited to Conor Flynn, CEO of Kimco Realty (from the latest Investor Presentation).

-Disclosure: I am on the Advisory Board of NY Residential REIT and I am also a shareholder and publisher on The Maven (MVEN).
+Disclosure: I am on the Advisory Board of NY Residential REIT, and I am also a shareholder and publisher on The Maven (MVEN).

 Source: F.A.S.T.
 Graphs and KIM Investor Presentation.

-To get a first look at my upcoming article, "The Evolution of My Durable Income Portfolio," click here.
+To get a first look at my upcoming article, "The Evolution of My Durable Income Portfolio", click here.
 I also include all of my Rhino REIT Ratings in my marketplace product, REIT Beat.

 Author Note: Brad Thomas is a Wall Street writer, and that means he is not always right with his predictions or recommendations.
 That also applies to his grammar.
 Please excuse any typos, and be assured that he will do his best to correct any errors, if they are overlooked.